Ready to say goodbye to student loan debt for good? Learn More

 Written by Mark P. Cussen, CMFC

-Receiving Both Unemployment Benefits and Social Security
+Can You Get Unemployment Benefits and Social Security at the Same Time?

 Keep in mind that you don’t have to wait to begin receiving one benefit before filing for the other.
 You can file for both benefits at the same time.
 Also, remember that because each benefit is provided by a different agency, the time frame for receiving payments after you file will vary.